jbenner-radham/node-meowtastic/README.md

 meow(...getHelpTextAndOptions(config));
 ```

-Or, if desired a more granular approach:
+Or if desired, a more granular approach:

 ```typescript
 import meow from 'meow';